 The High Performance Commission oversees the implementation of our High Performance Plan.
 It considers and advises the RA Board and Management on strategic issues relevant to High Performance rowing.
 The focus of the Commission is maximizing medal outcomes at the Olympic and Paralympic Games and to achieve this requires the achievement of our agreed performance drivers in the following important areas; Leadership and Governance, Athlete performance and Pathways, Coaching, the Daily Training Environment, Competition, Performance services, Culture and Personal Excellence, and Research and Innovation.

-The HP Commission is chaired by Rowing Australia Deputy Chair, Flavia Gobbo and she is joined by Hannah Every Hall (RA Athletes’ Commission Chair), Bernard Savage (Performance Director), Jaime Fernandez (Deputy Performance Director), Reinhold Batschi (person with significant high performance rowing coaching background) and Geoff Lipshut (independent appointment – person with significant high performance background).
+The HP Commission is chaired by Rowing Australia Deputy Chair, Flavia Gobbo and she is joined by Hannah Every Hall (RA Athletes’ Commission Chair), Paul Thompson (Performance Director), Jaime Fernandez (Deputy Performance Director), Reinhold Batschi (person with significant high performance rowing coaching background) and Geoff Lipshut (independent appointment – person with significant high performance background).
 The Commission meets regularly, reports to the RA Board and involves key stakeholders in its deliberations.
 A brief Bio of the members is below:

 Flavia Gobbo (Chair)